 Accurately determining if you have a water line leak requires no special tools or equipment.
 But it does require care and a step-by-step process.
-A homeowner can perform the test themselves but calling a licensed plumber and your local water authority is usually the best bet and you will incur little or no cost.
+A homeowner can perform the test themselves with some guidance.
+But in most cases calling both a licensed plumber and your local water authority is usually the best bet.
+And typically you will incur little or no cost.

 The 1st Step To Check If You Have A Water Line Leak

 Almost all houses in NYC now have a water meter.
 The meter is connected just on the house side of the main control valve for the service line from the street.
-The water service line will be the largest fresh water pipe inside the house and have a ground clamp for the electrical supply for the house attached to it (There should not be any electricity flowing through the electric ground wire.
-It acts as a backup for the main electrical ground).
+The water service line will be the largest fresh water pipe inside the house, and have a ground clamp for the electrical supply for the house attached to it.
+There should not be any electricity flowing through the electric ground wire attached to your water service line.
+It is designed to act as a backup for the main electrical ground.

-On the top of the meter is a dial with various indicators that move or spin when water is being used.
+Each water meter is designed a little bit differently.
+But on the top of the meter is typically a dial.
+There are various indicators that move or spin when water is being used.
 The smallest of these dials is referred to as a ‘leak dial’.
 If no water is being used in the house this dial and none of the other dials should be moving.
+If all the water is turned off in the house and the dial on the meter is still moving then you have some sort of a water leak inside the house.

 How To Check If The Main Water Line Is Leaking

-Frequently the 1st sign of a water main leak is not a drop in pressure or water gushing up from the ground.
+Frequently the 1st sign of a water main leak is not a drop in pressure, or water gushing up from the ground.
 In most cases the 1st sign of a water line leak is a rumbling sound on the pipes inside your house.
 This is typically most noticeable at night when the house is quiet.
+Here are the three basic steps to check for a water line leak:

-The proper way to check for a leak on the main service line is to gently close the main control valve on the house side of the water meter – always close the main control valve closest to the inside of the house, not the street side valve.
+1. The first step involves closing the main control valve: To properly check for a leak on the main service line is to gently close the main control valve on the house side of the water meter.
+Always close the main control valve closest to the inside of the house, not the street side valve.
+That way if it breaks, you can still shut the water using the other valve, and repair it.

-The last and final step to check for a main water line leak is to listen to the line as close to the point where it exits the house as possible.
-Ideally place your ear directly on the water main.
+3. The third step involves “sounding out” for a leak: To check for a main water line leak is to listen to the line as close to the point where it exits the house as possible.
+Ideally you should place your ear directly on the water main.
 If that is not possible get a small metal rod or screwdriver and place one end on the main water line and the other end on your ear.

 Checking For A ‘Running’ Toilet